Cillu/Tokyo-Night/README.md

 ## Note
 This theme is no longer maintained by the original creator - [Dyzean](https://github.com/Dyzean).
-This is just a personal fork of the project.
+This is a fork of the project, which may be maintained.

 ## Credits